Q: HOW IS GPC’S COFFEE ROASTED?

 Q: HOW DO I KEEP MY BEANS FRESH?

 A: GPC’s packaging incorporates a resealable tab that will aid in retaining the delicious flavors of our beans.
 We recommend that you only grind what you will brew immediately and store the remaining beans in a cool dry place (never in the refrigerator… in our bag with the resealable tab in place in a cabinet will work perfectly) We recommend consuming your coffee within two to four weeks after opening in order to maximize freshness and flavor.
+We also offer special containers that keep your coffee the freshest possible!

 Q: HOW DO I PROPERLY CLEAN A COFFEE MAKER?